Abigail Marsh: Research

 Much of Marsh's work pertains to the study of altruism and why people may help others at their own cost.
 More generally, she researches in the field of social and affective neuroscience and psychology.
 On the topic of altruism, Marsh's research has yielded more information about the amygdala, showing that in altruists, the amygdalae tend to be larger, and in psychopaths it tends to be smaller.
 The amygdala is the part of the brain responsible for processing emotions and fear.
 In 2014, Marsh published a paper in the Proceedings of the National Academy of Sciences that concluded a spectrum existed with extreme altruists on one end and psychopaths at the other.
-She has also published multiple studies that show, when altruists watch someone else feel pain, they have levels of activity in similar regions of their brain as when they were feeling the pain themselves, and concluded that altruists are better at recognizing the fear of others.
-Marsh leads work at Georgetown with altruistic donors, particularly those who donated kidneys to strangers.
+She has also published multiple studies that show that, when altruists watch someone else feel pain, they have levels of activity in similar regions of their brain as when they feel pain themselves, concluding that altruists are better at recognizing the fear of others.
+Marsh leads work at Georgetown with altruistic donors, particularly those who have donated kidneys to strangers.

 Her work with children and adolescents has been used to show how different neural workings can lead to behavioral problems.
-She has studied the brains of children and adults who have psychopathic traits and found that it is strongly inherited, one factor of which is a fearless maternal influence.
-Children who display risky behavior, she concluded, are more prone to becoming psychopathic, and that such psychopaths are hard to detect as they may believe they are no different than those around them.
-In 2017 Marsh wrote Good for Nothing about the topic of altruists and psychopaths.

-In 2019, Marsh researched altruism in kidney donors and stem cell donors using behavioral investigations and brain imaging, as well as using those methods to study the causes of conduct problems in children and adolescents.
+In 2019, Marsh conducted research on altruism in kidney donors and stem cell donors using behavioral investigations and brain imaging, as well as using those methods to study the causes of conduct problems in children and adolescents.
 In the same year, she led a study that found, among other conclusions, that Americans are surprisingly successful at distinguishing other Americans from Australians by visual cues, like walking, waving one's hand, or smiling.